 Have you considered all the coverage available?

 Pierre lives on the sixth floor of a 36-unit condo building.
 He didn’t buy sewer backup coverage from his personal insurer because he thought there was no risk of such an incident occurring.
-The sewer backs up and the common portions of the building are damaged.
-The building insurance coverage is not sufficient to cover all the damage.
-The condo syndicate therefore imposes a special assessment on all the co-owners to make up the shortfall.
+The sewer backs up and the common portions of the building’s basement are damaged.
+The insurance for the building is not sufficient to cover all the damage.
+The condo syndicate therefore claims a special assessment from all the co owners to make up the shortfall.

 Pierre files a claim with his personal insurer for the amount of the special assessment.
 The insurer denies his claim because he didn’t take out sewer backup coverage.

-The takeaway: Pay close attention to all the coverage provided by your personal home insurer if you want to be protected, particularly against special assessments.
+Remember!
+Pay special attention to all the coverages provided by your personal home insurer if you specifically want to be covered in the event of a special assessment.